Learn about regulations in Compliance Manager

 - For example, if a user holds a reader role for the GDPR regulation and you want to change them to a contributor role, you'll first need to remove their reader role, and then re-assign them the reader role.

-Admins whose permissions for Compliance Manager were set in Azure AD won't appear on the Manage user access flyout pane.
+Admins whose permissions for Compliance Manager were set in Microsoft Entra ID won't appear on the Manage user access flyout pane.
 This means that if a user has access to one or more regulations, and their role is Global Administrator, Compliance Administrator, Compliance Data Administrator, or Security Administrator, they won't appear on this pane.
 Learn more about setting Compliance Manager permissions and roles.